-Renting an RV is an excellent way for those who are unfamiliar with the lifestyle to dip their toes in the water and see what RVing is all about.
+Renting an RV is an excellent way to dip your toes in the water and see what RVing is all about!

 There’s no doubt about it, purchasing an RV is a sizable investment.
 Your best bet is to determine whether camping and long distance travel suits your tastes before you permanently park a motorhome or RV trailer in your driveway.